Loading External JAR Libraries in Scripts

 var riveScript = RiveScriptClass.getConstructor().newInstance();

-folder, and its main class is instantiated for use in your script.
+// Now you can call methods on riveScriptIn this example, the RiveScript chatbot Java library is loaded from the Libs folder, and its main class is instantiated for use in your script.

 Important Notes